nbarbettini/little-aspnetcore-book/chapters/add-more-features/add-todo-items.md

 <form action="/Todo/AddItem" method="POST">
 ```

 Adding an `asp-` tag helper to the `<form>` element also adds a hidden field to the form containing a verification token.
-This verification token can be used to prevent Cross-site Request Forgery (CSRF) attacks.
+This verification token can be used to prevent cross-site request forgery (CSRF) attacks.
 You'll verify the token when you write the action.

 That takes care of creating the partial view.
 Now, reference it from the main Todo view: